FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Method

 \textbf{Multiplicative Filter Networks (MFNs).} Recently, \citet{fathony2021multiplicative} proposed to construct implicit neural representations as the linear combination of exponentially many basis functions $\boldsymbol{\mathrm{g}}$: where $\big\{\boldsymbol{\theta}^{(l)}, \W^{(l)}$, $\boldsymbol{\mathrm{b}}^{(l)}\big\}$ depict the learnable parameters of the bases and the affine transformations, and $\Nt, \Nt_{\mathrm{hid}}$ depict the number of output and hidden channels, respectively.
 Depending on the selection of $\boldsymbol{\mathrm{g}}$, MFNs obtain approximations comparable to those of SIRENs \citep{sitzmann2020implicit} with faster convergence rate.
 The most successful instantiation of MNFs are the \textit{Multiplicative Gabor Network} (MGN): MFNs constructed with isotropic Gabor functions as basis $\boldsymbol{\mathrm{g}}$ (in Eq.~\ref{eq:mfn}): Note that, by setting $\Nt{=}\Nt_{\textrm{out}}{\times} \Nt_{\textrm{in}}$, an MFN can parameterize a convolutional kernel with $\Nt_{\textrm{in}}$ input and $\Nt_{\textrm{out}}$ output channels. \citet{fathony2021multiplicative} show that MFNs are equivalent to a linear combination of exponentially many basis functions $\boldsymbol{\mathrm{g}}$.
 This allows us to analytically derive properties of MFN representations, and plays a crucial role in the derivation of alias-free MAGNets (Sec.~\ref{sec:crtraining}).

-\textbf{Multiplicative Anisotropic Gabor Networks (MAGNets).} Our MAGNet formulation is based on the observation that the usage of isotropic Gabor functions, i.e., with equal $\gamma$ for both the horizontal and vertical directions, is undesirable as basis for the construction of MFNs.
+\textbf{Multiplicative Anisotropic Gabor Networks (MAGNets).} Our MAGNet formulation is based on the observation that isotropic Gabor functions, i.e., with equal $\gamma$ for the horizontal and vertical directions, are undesirable as basis for the construction of MFNs.
 Whenever a frequency is required along a certain direction, an isotropic Gabor function automatically introduces that frequency in both directions.
-As a result, other bases must counteract this frequency in the direction where the frequency is not required, and thus the capacity of the MFN is not used optimally.
+As a result, other bases must counteract this frequency in the direction where the frequency is not required, and thus the capacity of the MFN is not used optimally \citep{daugman1988complete}.

-We alleviate this limitation by using anisotropic Gabor functions instead: The resulting \textit{Multiplicative Anisotropic Gabor Network} (MAGNet) obtains better control upon frequency components introduced to the approximation, and demonstrates important improvements in terms of descriptive power and convergence speed (Sec.~\ref{sec:experiments}).
+Following the original formulation of the 2D Gabor functions \citep{daugman1988complete}, we alleviate this limitation by using anisotropic Gabor functions instead: The resulting \textit{Multiplicative Anisotropic Gabor Network} (MAGNet) obtains better control upon frequency components introduced to the approximation, and demonstrates important improvements in terms of descriptive power and convergence speed (Sec.~\ref{sec:experiments}).

 \textbf{MAGNet initialization.} \citet{fathony2021multiplicative} proposes to initialize MGNs by drawing the size of the Gaussian envelopes, i.e., the $\boldsymbol{\gamma}^{(l)}$ term, from a $\mathrm{Gamma(}\alpha \cdot \mathrm{L}^{-1}, \beta{\mathrm{)}}$ distribution at every layer $l \in [1, .., \mathrm{L}-1]$.
 We observe however that this initialization does not provide much variability on the initial extension of the Gaussian envelopes and in fact, most of them cover a large portion of the space at initialization.
 To stimulate diversity, we initialize the $\{\boldsymbol{\gamma}_{\Xt}^{(l)}, \boldsymbol{\gamma}_{\Yt}^{(l)}\}$ terms by a $\mathrm{Gamma(}\alpha l^{-1}, \beta{\mathrm{)}}$ distribution at the $l$-th layer.
 We observe that our proposed initialization consistently leads to better accuracy than the initialization of \cite{fathony2021multiplicative} across all tasks considered.
 (Sec.~\ref{sec:experiments}).